f0y/due_date_reminder/README.md

 There are a few versions of the plugin:
 * redmine-1.3 for Redmine 1.3.x
 * redmine-1.4 for Redmine 1.4.x
+* redmine-2.0 for Redmine 2.0.x
-* redmine-2.0 for Redmine 2.0.x and higher
+* redmine-2.1 for Redmine 2.1.x and higher

 ## Installation